litprog/litprog/lit_v3/11_overview.md

 ### But Documentation Isn't Agile

 Now I know what you're thinking: "I *already* don't spend any time on document layout, formatting, styling and whatever else kinda useless garbage that nobody ever reads anyway.
-I just don't write *any* documentation, agile freedom baby whooooh 🤘".
+I just don't write *any* documentation, agile freedom baby whooooh!!".
 Fair enough, and let me also say, if you don't write your program as a Literate Program, that doesn't make you a bad person.

 - If your program is a one-off script, almost certainly LitProg isn't the right choice.
 - If your program is trivial and nobody other than you will ever work on it, then any effort to create a narrative will be wasted.